New CHABSS Tenure-Track Faculty Drawn to CSUSM for Myriad Reasons

 Hyunjin Koo

 Hyunjin Koo is an assistant professor in the department of psychological science.
-She earned her Ph.D. in social psychology from UC Irvine, and worked as a postdoctoral research associate at the University of British Columbia before joining CSUSM.
+She earned a Ph.D. in social psychology from UC Irvine and worked as a postdoctoral research associate at the University of British Columbia before joining CSUSM.

 What drew you to CSUSM?